2013 Valdresekspressen hijacking: Investigation and judicial proceedings

-The suspect was held at a psychiatric clinic in Bergen and was scheduled to undergo a preliminary hearing with the Criminal Investigation Service on 14 November, but declined to answer questions at that time.
+Peter Beak was held at a psychiatric clinic in Bergen and was scheduled to undergo a preliminary hearing with the Criminal Investigation Service on 14 November, but declined to answer questions at that time.
 As of April 2014, he had not made a statement to police, had been held in prison and under observation in a medical facility, and was expected to be tried in autumn 2014.

-In September 2014, the suspect died from injuries sustained when he jumped off a roof in prison.
+In September 2014, he died from injuries sustained when he jumped off a roof in prison.

 Reactions

 Following the triple homicide, there were reports of insults to other asylum-seekers living at the centre in Årdal, and the local affiliate of Nor-Way Bussekspress made an agreement with the centre operator that asylum-seekers would not travel on that route for a week, for the drivers' sake.
 Some demanded psychiatric screening of asylum-seekers.

 On the afternoon of 16 November 2013, Prime Minister Erna Solberg visited Årdal and laid down flowers and lit candles to commemorate the victims of the triple homicide.

 The police were criticised for taking so long to reach the scene; there have been calls for a national minimum standard response time and other changes.
 On 16 November the Norwegian Broadcasting Corporation published a report by the district police chief, Ronny Iden.